Scholarships & Grants

 California Dream Act

-The California Dream Act is for non SSN (social security number) students.
-You will need to complete your online Dream Act Application here.
-You need to fill out the Dream Act application online every year if you already receive the Dream Act (CAL Grant).
-If you have never received the Dream Act then you must meet the March 2nd deadline date and submit a NON-SSN Cal Grant form.
-The applications for the Dream Act should be available after October 1st.
+The California Dream Act is for non-SSN (social security number) students.
+Students must complete the online Dream Act Application and re-submit the Dream Act (Cal Grant) application online every year.
+Students who have never received the Dream Act (Cal Grant) must apply by the March 2 deadline date and submit a non-SSN Cal Grant form.

 Students are highly encouraged to apply for outside scholarships to help cover the cost of attendance.
 Scholarships may be available through an employer, parent’s employer, or through businesses and civic organizations in the community.

 Fund for Theological Education

 The Office of Financial Aid provides different resources that can help you plan out your finances as you pursue your Life Pacific education.